Rapsody: Career

-Rapsody began her career at North Carolina State University, where she joined hip hop collective H2O and its spinoff group Kooley High, despite not having rapped before.
-The group met producer 9th Wonder in 2004, who was impressed by one of Rapsody's verses, and she would go on to make her recording debut on 9th Wonder's sophomore album, The Dream Merchant Vol. 2 which released on October 9, 2007, in which she free styled over 9th's re-chopping of old samples he already used for other artists.
+Rapsody began her career at North Carolina State University, where she would later join hip hop collective H2O and its spinoff group Kooley High, despite not having rapped before.
+The group met producer 9th Wonder in 2004, who was impressed by one of Rapsody's verses, and she would go on to make her recording debut on 9th Wonder's sophomore album, The Dream Merchant Vol. 2 which released on October 9, 2007, in which she freestyled over 9th's re-chopping of old samples he already used for other artists.

 She launched her solo career in 2008 after signing with 9th Wonder's It's A Wonderful World Music Group.
 Her first significant career breakthrough came with the release of her mixtape Return of the B-Girl on December 7, 2010.
 Return of the B-Girl marked her first work with hip-hop producer, DJ Premier, and featured guests such as Mac Miller and Big Daddy Kane.
 She continued to build acclaim with the release of her next mixtape, Thank H.E.R.
 Now which showcased her storytelling abilities as she drew from personal life experiences and featured her work with a variety of critically acclaimed acts such as Marsha Ambrosius, Estelle, Raekwon, Jean Grae, Murs, and Big K.R.I.T.

-Her next project, For Everything was released on November 15, 2011 and showcased her work with both newly acclaimed and established acts such as Kendrick Lamar and Freeway and a number of the tracks were featured in XXL magazine's "Bangers" section.
+Her next project, For Everything was released on November 15, 2011, and showcased her work with both newly acclaimed and established acts such as Kendrick Lamar and Freeway and a number of the tracks were featured in XXL magazine's "Bangers" section.
 In May 2011, Rapsody joined Mac Miller on his Incredibly Dope Tour for 15 dates.
 In late 2011, she toured with Phonte and 9th Wonder as a part of the Phonte & 9th Wonder Tour.

-Rapsody signed to Jay-Z's record label Roc Nation in July 2016, and her debut for the label, Laila's Wisdom, was released on September 22, 2017.
+Rapsody signed with Jay-Z's record label Roc Nation in July 2016, and her debut for the label, Laila's Wisdom, was released on September 22, 2017.
 The album received two Grammy Award nominations for Best Rap Album and Best Rap Song.

-Rapsody's third studio album, Eve, was released on August 23, 2019 to critical acclaim from music critics.
+Rapsody's third studio album, Eve, was released on August 23, 2019, to critical acclaim from music critics.
+In June 2024, Rapsody's "Asteroids" was nominated for the Hollywood Independent Music Awards in the Adult Contemporary Hip Hop category.